 While you must watch your carbs and consume sufficient fiber and water, you must consume foods rich in protein that don’t offset your blood sugar levels.
 Yogurt, cottage cheese, eggs, and lean meats are excellent sources of proteins.
 Peanut butter on stick celery is an excellent combo of proteins and healthy fats.

 Nuts and seeds

 Nuts are one of the healthiest foods a diabetic patient can eat.
 They not only have a low GI index but are also rich in a variety of other nutrients such as plant-based proteins, fiber, unsaturated fatty acids, antioxidants, and minerals like potassium and magnesium.

 Garlic has been used extensively in traditional remedies diabetes and a range of other health conditions.
-Garlic contains compounds that help in lowering blood sugar levels by improving insulin sensitivity of the body and insulin secretion levels.
+Garlic contains compounds that help in lowering blood sugar levels.

 Diet is only one aspect of maintaining a healthy blood sugar level.
 Apart from diet lifestyle choices such as sufficient hydration, regular exercise, and managing stress go a long way in ensuring low blood sugar levels.

 Note: Always consult a dietitian before trying out any new food or diet.
 When it comes to health, knowing is awesome.
 To know more about your body, book a health check up with us today.

 You might also like to watch

 How Much Green Tea is Too Much|Green Tea Side Effects

 Dysmenorrhea Treatment | Tips for Period Cramps Relie